Frequently Asked Questions

 Most breeds will still be considered for a trial if a client thinks that a home board environment specifically for small breeds is appropriate for their dog, but the size and temperament of every dog will have significant bearing on any final decision and the boarding fee.

-My dog is not able to do long walks?
+What if my dog is not able to do long walks?

 Dog walking arrangements can be adapted, just as all other boarding arrangements can be customised to suit each dog.
 Shorter walks, field play, on lead, off lead... all options can be considered, but special arrangements will be factored into the boarding fee.